setmy-info/setmy-info.github.io/src/site/markdown/it/process/analyze/full-agentic-first-vs-conservative-process.md

 # Full Agentic First vs. Hybrid Agent Governance (HAG)

 Comparison analysis of the full agentic first solution against a Hybrid Agent Governance (HAG) process.
 HAG is a hybrid and conservative approach that maintains a symbiotic relationship between AI and traditional tools.

+A large AI model is similar to a holographic representation of knowledge where different prompts act like viewing angles.
+Depending on the perspective of the input, different internal patterns are activated and different knowledge becomes visible, even though the underlying representation remains the same.

 ## Full Agentic First system